Alcaraz gets French Open wake-up call after slumping in Rome

 But the US Open champion was outplayed by 23-year-old Marozsan, losing 6-3, 7-6 (7/4).

-Marozsan, who is ranked 135th in the world, won the final six points of the second-set tiebreaker to give Alcaraz a wake-up call with the French Open starting in less than a fortnight.
+Marozsan, who is ranked 135th in the world, won the final six points of the second-set tie-break to give Alcaraz a wake-up call with the French Open starting in less than a fortnight.

 "I'm going to rest a little bit, some days off for me," he said.
 "I really need some days to reset my mind and be fresh for Roland Garros.